Frequently Asked Questions

 A European Veterinary Specialist is a practising Diplomate who has been awarded this title by the EBVS and is allowed to use the title “Specialist” in their discipline.

-A non-practising Diplomate seeking to revert to full Diplomate status needs to satisfy the Credentials Committee of the College.
+A non-certified Diplomate seeking to revert to full Diplomate status needs to satisfy the Credentials Committee of the College.

 Diplomas are awarded for life, with the exception of those that are awarded to non-EBVS recognised Diplomates who have not sat the College’s examinations, when the conditions under which the Diploma was awarded no longer exist, e.g.